 Evasion Dodging questions creates backlash.
 The Rampart incident—where Woody Harrelson's team only wanted to discuss their movie—remains Reddit's most famous AMA failure.

 Corporate Tone Scripted, PR-approved answers feel inauthentic.
 Reddit users detect and reject marketing-speak immediately.
+This authentic approach is why many brands work with an ad agency reddit specialist who understands platform culture.

 Abandonment Leaving after 30 minutes frustrates participants.
 Commit to genuine engagement for the duration.